JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/vector/random_vector.rst

 The node has an **extra seed** (*Node Seed*) that can be used to differentiate between nodes with the same seed, e.g., When using multiple *Random vector* nodes in a loop while using the index as a seed, you can change the extra seed to get different results from the other nodes.

-Animation Nodes automatically change the *Node Seed* when you duplicate or add a new *Random vector* node.
+Animation Nodes automatically changes the *Node Seed* when you duplicate or add a new *Random vector* node.

 Examples of Usage
 -----------------